Azure/acr/docs/preview/abac-repo-permissions/README.md

 3. If the `roleAssignmentMode` is set to `LegacyRegistryPermissions`, your registry is not opted into ABAC-enabled Repository Permissions Mode.

-## Managing repository-level permissions in Azure role assignments
+## Managing repository-level permissions in Azure Entra role assignments

 > [!IMPORTANT]
 > Please note that once you opt into ABAC permissions mode in your registry properties, the registry will no longer recognize certain existing built-in ACR roles and permissions for authorization requests.
 This change affects specific registry actions, and even if you do not have role assignments with ABAC conditions, the shift will occur.
 Consequently, your current role assignments and permissions might become ineffective and may require updates to align with the new ABAC permissions mode.
 A new set of ABAC-enabled built-in ACR roles and permissions will supersede the existing roles.